 I want to use an eclectic homeschool curriculum…how do I do this?

-Many parents choose to use an eclectic approach by combining traditional homeschooling with flexibility garnered from another method like natural learning or the Charlotte Mason method.
+Many parents use an eclectic approach by combining traditional homeschooling with flexibility from another method like natural learning or the Charlotte Mason method.

 - Traditional + unschooling/natural learning/interest-based-learning (very popular among Australian homeschoolers)

-- Charlotte Mason + Classical home education (very popular among American Southern Baptist families)
+- Charlotte Mason + Classical home education (prevalent among American Southern Baptist families)

 - Montessori + Traditional home education.